mohammadranjbarz/data-mining-homeworks/assignment1/Readme.md

     uniformityOfCellShape     0.0331      0.012      2.654      0.008       0.009       0.058
     marginalAdhesion          0.0177      0.008      2.237      0.026       0.002       0.033

-As we can see in second multiple regression, R-squared  decreases but this is natural because when number of features decrease then R-squared decreases too, so the best way is to compare Adjusted R-squared in two models that in these tho models are equal (0.841), so it tells us removing 2 feature doesnt decrease
+As we see in second multiple regression, R-squared  decreases but this is natural because when number of features decrease then R-squared decreases too, so the best way is to compare Adjusted R-squared in two models that in these tho models are equal (0.841), so it tells us removing 2 feature doesnt decrease